coderanger/talk-ideas/python-go.md

 ## Description

 I love Python, but for the past few years I've been working a with Go a lot.
 While Go is still a long way from Python in my heart, I do have to admit that there are some pretty awesome things about it.
 In the grand tradition of "good artists copy, great artists steal", I think there are some places we could improve either our Python code or Python itself by taking ideas from Go.
-This talk will cover Go concepts like type checking, static compilation, error contexts, and code analysis.
+This talk will cover Go concepts like type checking, static compilation, error contexts, and code analysis and how Python developers can use similar techniques to be more effective.

 ## Outline